 What breaks when employees travel

-Your health plan is designed around predictable patterns: known networks, familiar billing rules, and a fairly stable care journey.
-Travel interrupts all of that.
+Your health plan is designed around predictable patterns: known networks, familiar billing rules, a fairly stable care journey.
+Travel?
+It doesn't just interrupt—it upends that stability.

 1) Network pricing stops being predictable